DanielpinheiroH/DanielpinheiroH/README.md

 A complete fleet management application designed for operational control:
 - Vehicle registration, maintenance tracking, and driver management
 - Active and historical rental records with alerts
-- Integrated dashboards for cost and performance analysis
+- Integrated dashboards for cost and performance analytics
-- Built with Python (Tkinter + SQLite) and integrated reports
+- Built with Python (Tkinter + SQLite) and Excel reports

+---

+### ✉️ **Email Trigger System**
+A Python-based automation tool for **sending bulk or event-triggered emails**:
+- Custom HTML templates and attachments
+- Excel-based contact ingestion and validation
+- Logging and delivery confirmation for each batch
+- Built with `smtplib`, `pandas`, and `tkinter` for easy use

 ---